Sharks in Cozumel

 1. Nurse Shark (Ginglymostoma cirratum)

 • Description: The nurse shark, with its sandy-colored skin and docile demeanor, is a common sight in Cozumel.
-It reaches lengths of up to 14 feet and weighs around 730 kilograms.
+It reaches lengths of up to 9 feet and weighs around 200 pounds.
 During the day, you’ll find them resting on sandy bottoms or tucked into crevices.

 • Diet: Nurse sharks feast on crustaceans, mollusks, tunicates, sea snakes, and other fish, including stingrays.
 They’re harmless to divers and prefer a leisurely lifestyle.